Cox Enterprises Creates Clean Energy in West Virginia

 Cox Enterprises announced the completion of the New River Energy Facility in Beckley, W. Va.
 The facility captures landfill gas to generate energy and reduce methane emissions, which produces positive outcomes for the local community and the environment.
 The facility has the capacity to annually offset 53,000 tons of carbon and produce enough clean energy to power nearly 900 homes.

 The New River facility is part of Seven Islands Environmental Solutions, a subsidiary of Cox Enterprises that implements new technologies and programs to create a positive impact on the environment.

 "Cox has a long-standing commitment to the environment and is embracing sustainable technology to make a positive impact," said Cox Enterprises Vice President of Environmental Sustainability Keith Mask.
 "The New River Energy Facility is transforming byproducts from the waste sector into clean energy for the community."

 Landfill gas is created as waste decomposes and 50 percent is comprised of methane gas.
 Cox is partnering with the Raleigh County Solid Waste Authority (RCSWA) to utilize the landfill gas for the beneficial purpose of energy generation rather than emitting it to the atmosphere.
 A system of wells captures the landfill gas, which the facility dries, cleans and compresses into a renewable fuel.
-The fuel is converted into electricity and fed into the local energy grid to power homes.
+The fuel is converted into electricity and fed into the local energy grid.